ros2/ros2_documentation/source/How-To-Guides/Run-2-nodes-in-single-or-separate-docker-containers.rst

    docker network create ros

-We can launch noVNC in a Docker container using the Docker image ``theasp/novnc:latest``.
+Thanks to `this project <https://github.com/theasp/docker-novnc>`_, we can launch noVNC in a Docker container using the Docker image ``theasp/novnc:latest``.
 Download the image:

 .. code-block:: bash